How Other Craft Fair Vendors can Increase Your Sales

 ART

 Vendors selling photography, paintings or prints are targeting customers looking to decorate their homes.
-They may consider pairing up for a craft fair with handmade vendors selling:
+They may consider partnering with handmade vendors selling:

 • Blankets